 - Jenkins provides a vast number of plugins

 - It is easy to set up and install on multiple operating systems

 - Easy upgrades

 - Apache Groovy is a dynamic object-oriented programming language used as a scripting language for Java platforms.

-- Groovy is used to orchestrate the Jenkins pipeline and enables different teams to contribute in different languages.
+- Groovy is used to orchestrate the Jenkins pipeline and enables different teams to contribute to the work in different languages.

 - Groovy's syntax is very similar to that of Java, making it more seamless with the Java interface.

-- The language with several features like Java compatibility and Development support.
+- The language has several features like Java compatibility and Development support.

 4. How do you install Jenkins?